When you first start a new business, it’s easy to think that product development and testing are going to be the hardest part of the whole shebang.

 A GTM strategy is a detailed plan that lays out exactly how you plan to launch your product and release it to the market.

-This isn’t focused on the practicalities of physically creating the product itself; instead, you’re going to be looking at how to assess how successful your product might be, how to position it well to stand out from the competition, and how to reach your target audience most effectively.
+This isn’t focused on the practicalities of physically creating the product itself; instead, you’re going to be looking at how to assess how successful your product might be, how to position it well to stand out from the competition, and how to reach your target audience most effectively to drive sign-ups, purchases, and other conversion actions.

 A sound GTM strategy typically involves extensive market research, competitor research, and research into your different audience segments.
 We also strongly recommend using specialized GTM tools to help with the process.